 - or perhaps a cynical realist?

-Whatever you chose, this also defines your relationship to other market actors.
+Whatever you chose, this also defines your relationship with other market actors.

-First it’s good to emphasize that there is no wrong alternative on the list.
+First of all, there is no wrong alternative on the list.
 You can choose one, several or none at all.
 This time you won’t lose anything.

 … but if you had to choose, which one might you be?